watson-developer-cloud/api-guidelines/swagger-coding-style.md

 ### Use well-defined parameter types

 Parameters should have well-defined type and format information.
-Only use combinations of `type` and `format` defined in the [Swagger Specification](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#data-types) Parameter types are further constrained by their "in" property, as specified in [Swagger Specification, Parameter Object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#parameter-object).
+Only use combinations of `type` and `format` defined in the [OpenAPI Specification](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#dataTypes) Parameter types are further constrained by their "in" property, as specified in [OpenAPI Specification, Parameter Object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#parameterObject).

 Parameters that may have multiple values (for example, a comma-separated list of values) are best described as arrays of the base value type.